monikastrah/431-2020/classes/class15/README.md

 ## One Last Thing

-Today, we'll look at [The Economist's Election Forecast](https://projects.economist.com/us-2020-forecast/president).
+Today, we'll look at [The Economist's Election Forecast](https://projects.economist.com/us-2020-forecast/house) starting with the House of Representatives.